AGIL ABDULLAYEV

 BA Fine Art, Nottingham Trent University, UK (2018)

 In 2020, Agil founded a critical discussion and writing platform, "Çağdaşçılar" (eng: contemporaries) as a response to institutional censorship, lack of contemporary art media and art criticism and to support emerging and marginalized artists and cultural workers.
-Also co-founded ARTAZ (www.artaz.info) a database of artists from Azerbaijan created in order to support the promotion of the Azerbaijani contemporary art scene in the international arena.
+They also founded ARTAZ (www.artaz.info) a database of artists from Azerbaijan created in order to support the promotion of the Azerbaijani contemporary art scene in the international arena.
 ARTAZ developed an online database for local artists, regardless of their gender, sex, race, and cultural-social-political views, now it brings together more than 125 artists and cultural workers including but not limited to painters, sculptors, video artists, curators, researchers, photographers, directors from contemporary and post-modern movements, is updated monthly.

 Selected solo exhibitions: